peterdalle/mechanicalnews/README.md

 # Mechanical News

-Mechanical News is an application framework that scrapes and saves the full text of online news articles to a database for social science research.
+Mechanical News is a web server framework built on top of [Scrapy](https://scrapy.org/) that scrapes and saves online news articles (full text) to a database for social science research.

-Mechanical News it built on top of [Scrapy](https://scrapy.org/) and [Flask](http://flask.pocoo.org/) and provides a high-level API to scrape and expose articles.
-Scrapy helps you write web scrapers that scrape news articles, which is then stored in a database.
-Flask then helps by exposing the articles through a RESTful API where you can easily retrieve them.

-The users (i.e., researchers) use an R library or Python package to retrieve the articles in a [tidy data](https://en.wikipedia.org/wiki/Tidy_data) format directly from the API.
-You run Mechanical News on your own server.
-The users does not need to know anything about Mechanical News, other than the package itself.
+The articles in the database are then accessible via a RESTful API built with [Flask](http://flask.pocoo.org/), easily retrieved with a R library or Python package in [tidy data](https://en.wikipedia.org/wiki/Tidy_data) format.

 ## Features

 - Extract information from news articles using an existing scraper (or build your own)
 - Store full text news articles to a database
-- Run in different modes:
+- Two modes:
    - Scrape articles from news sites continuously (e.g., every day)
    - Scrape articles from specific URLs
-- Expose articles via API, making them available for students or collaborators with an API key
+- Retrieve articles via an API using an API key (for students or collaborators)

 ## Extracted information from news articles